RiverRuby/digital-garden/content/concepts/CG.md

 [^a]: I am a SHA-256 lover over Keccak or BLAKE or Grostl. fight me
 [^b]: I am trying to meme "CG" into existence, like "CS" for computer science.
 I absolutely hate saying I work on cryptography research and people asking me if that means cryptocurrency.
 Even though I'm (currently) totally funded by cryptocurrency (shoutout EF and [[PSE]]!)
-I would like some distance from blockchain.
-I think blockchain is alright.
+I would like some distance from [[blockchain]].
+I think blockchain are okay.